CS 112

 [12, 19, 23, 37]

-(Hint: This method implies that the number of elements in the array does not necessarily have to be the same as the length of the array.
+(Hint: This method implies that the number of elements in the array does not necessarily have to be the same as the size of the array.
 Think of the purpose of the data member numElements.)

 ________ boolean validInput( int num ) {